Meet the Prize Savings Account, deposit to be in with a chance to win £30,000 of prizes each month and enjoy easy-access withdrawals.

 Get started in minutes and be in with a chance of winning.

-Check out our most popular Prize Savings Account FAQs below, or read our Prize Savings Account Terms
+Check out our Chip Prize Savings Account draw terms below, read our full Prize Savings Account Terms or see our Prize Savings Account (ClearBank) Terms

 Our new Prize Savings Account is an easy access non-interest-bearing account, giving eligible account holders the chance to win more than £10,000 of prizes each month for saving with Chip.